 - Fine needle biopsy of the liver and/or spleen to check for the parasite.

 - Radiographs may reveal hepatomegaly or splenomegaly.

 This disease used to almost always be fatal; however, new therapies do offer some hope, increasing the survival rate from around 5% to 50-60%.
 Early treatment is vital.

 Recently treatments have improved the mortality rate of this disease.
 The antimalarial drug atovaquone used in conjunction with the antibiotic azithromycin has shown promise.
 The duration for both medications is ten days.

-Aggressive supportive care while your cat recovers will also also necessary.
+Aggressive supportive care while your cat recovers will also necessary.
 This may include intravenous fluids, feeding tube, heparin (a blood thinner) may be given to prevent disseminated intravascular coagulation which can occur with this disease.
-Blood transfusion may be necessary for the severely anemic cat.
+A blood transfusion may be necessary for the severely anemic cat.

 Cats who have recovered can still carry the parasite in their blood, so they should be kept indoors, so they don’t become a reservoir of infection to other cats (via tick bites).

 There is no vaccine available for this disease; the best way to reduce your cat’s chances of developing this parasite is to keep him indoors to minimise exposure.